The Hidden Risks of Forgotten Subdomains in Your Infrastructure

 Automated Discovery Is No Longer Optional

 Manual subdomain audits are both time-consuming and incomplete.
 By the time you finish documenting your subdomains, new ones have been created and old ones have been forgotten again.
-The solution is continuous automated discovery and monitoring.
+If you’re still relying on spreadsheets and quarterly reviews, it’s worth understanding why manual DNS audits are no longer enough.

-Modern DNS monitoring tools can automatically discover all subdomains associated with your main domain, then continuously monitor their DNS health.
+Modern DNS monitoring tools like DNSVigil can automatically discover all subdomains associated with your main domain, then continuously monitor their DNS health.
 They check for common misconfigurations, detect when subdomains point to resources you no longer control, and alert you to potential security issues before attackers exploit them.
+The combination of automatic subdomain discovery and ongoing health monitoring closes the gap that manual processes simply can’t fill.

 What You Should Monitor Right Now